ellensimpson/ellensimpson.github.io/_pages/publications.md

 - - -

 #### Conference Papers (peer reviewed, archival)
+00. *In Submission: CHI* - **Simpson, E.** and Semaan, B. (2024).
+Infrastructures for Inspiration: The Routine Construction and Maintenance of Inspiration on the Creative Internet.

 01. Taylor, J*. **Simpson, E.***, Tran, A.*, Brubaker, J., Fox, S., and Zhu, H. Cruising the ACM on the DL: A Literature Review of LGBTQ+ People in HCI.
 (2024).
 In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI ’24), Honolulu, HI, USA.
 ACM, New York, NY, USA. https://doi.org/10.1145/3613904.3642494 [read a preprint here](/assets/pdf/QueerHCISLR.pdf)

 02. **Simpson, E.**, and Semaan, B. (2023).
 Rethinking Creative Labor: A Sociotechnical Examination of Creativity & Creative Work on TikTok.
 Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI ’23), April 23–28, 2023, Hamburg, Germany.
 ACM, New York, NY, USA, 16 pages. https://doi.org/10.1145/3544548.35 [read a preprint here](/assets/pdf/rethinkingcreativelabor.pdf)